Minimal rational curves on complete symmetric varieties: Rational curves and symmetric spaces

 \end{remark}

-Next, we assume that $G/H$ is irreducible; in particular, $G$ is simple or $G = H \times H$ with $H$ simple.
+Next, we assume that $G/H$ is indecomposable; in particular, $G$ is simple or $G = H \times H$ with $H$ simple.
 We show that $T_x C$ is contained in a nilpotent orbit of a very special type, defined as follows: